-In connection with the preparation of this Annual Report, management, with the participation of our Principal Executive and Financial Officer, has evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Exchange Act Rule 13a-15(e)).
-Based upon that evaluation, our Principal Executive and Financial Officer concluded that, as of December 31, 2017, our disclosure controls and procedures were effective.
+In connection with the preparation of this Annual Report, management, with the participation of our Principal Executive and Financial Officer, has evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Exchange Act Rule 13a-15(e) and 15d-15(e)).
+Based upon that evaluation, our Principal Executive and Financial Officer concluded that, as of December 31, 2018, our disclosure controls and procedures were effective.